-The church was originally built as a Quaker school in 1861 for the female children of workers in the local gunpowder industry.
+The church was originally built as a Quaker school in 1861 for the female children of the directors and foreman in the local gunpowder industry.
 The school closed in 1907.
 The building was acquired by East Kent Cinemas in 1910 and converted into the Empire Picture Hall, showing only silent films until 1931.
 In those days, long before television, there was great demand for the cinema: it had three showings an evening 6, 7.30 and 9pm, with 3pm matinees on Thursday and Saturday.
 In 1936, Father Elias Lynch of the Carmelites purchased it and the adjoining fine early 18th century house built by John Gilbert, a tanner whose tan yard is now the site of the church car park, (hence the name of the street).
 The house is now the Presbytery.

 The church was opened in the following year and has an interesting amalgam of fittings.
 The schoolroom was adapted for worship, with a large triptych altarpiece by the celebrated 20th century artist, Edward Ardizzone (1900-1979), depicting the Presentation in the Temple and the Visitation.
 His distinctive style must be indelibly imprinted on generations of children reared on the numerous books that he illustrated, the best loved being the ‘Tim’ titles.
 He was also an official war artist during the Second World War at the bidding of Sir Kenneth Clark.